 - Registration requirements for home-based childcarers

-When you buy your HBCA course, you’ll get six months free membership* with PACEY.
-As well as access to a host of member benefits, you’ll have all the support you need, not only to access the materials that will help you complete your HBCA course, but helping you to set up your childminding business as well.
+When you study the HBCA course with The Childcare Company, you’ll get three months’ free PACEY membership*.
+This means that as well as access to a host of member benefits, you’ll have all the support you need.
+This includes not only to access the materials that will help you complete your HBCA course, but that will help you to set up your childminding business as well.

 Accessing the training